-The school shall, in expending allocated funds, comply with all state and Board budgeting, purchasing and reporting laws, regulations, policies and procedures.
+The school, in expending allocated funds, shall comply with all state and Board budgeting, purchasing and reporting laws, regulations, policies and procedures.
 Board purchasing procedures shall be followed in the expenditure of these funds.
-Expenditure of these funds, with the exception of personnel salaries, shall be accomplished only by completing a central office purchase order.
+Expenditure of these funds shall be accomplished only by completing a central office purchase order.